things to do in Galveston

 If you’ve ever wanted to learn about the inner workings of the oil and gas industry, here’s your chance.

-The Ocean Star Museum is actually a real retired jack-up drilling rig.
+The Ocean Star Museum is a real retired jack-up drilling rig that functioned between 1969-1984, and drilled over 200 wells.

-The rig is open to the public and the museum’s exhibits are designed to be self-guided, so you’ll be able to learn about this fascinating industry at your own pace.
+The rig is open to the public and the museum’s exhibits are designed to be self-guided, with videos and other interactive exhibits, so you’ll be able to learn about this fascinating industry at your own pace.

 16 – Catch a glimpse of future sports stars in the making at Kermit Courville Stadium